Providers & BYOK Routing

 Connected gateways only

-The billing, provider-key, and policy flows in this guide assume a connected workspace.
-Keeptrusts resolves provider access from workspace resources, not from ad hoc local environment fallback.
+The billing, provider-key, and policy flows in this guide assume a connected organization.
+Keeptrusts resolves provider access from organization resources, not from ad hoc local environment fallback.

 That means you should treat these resources as the source of truth:

-- Provider keys in the workspace secret store
+- Provider keys in the organization secret store

 - Resource tags on provider keys, agents, gateways, and configurations